PEI – Articling and Summer Program

 Each summer student is assigned a mentor who meets with the student on a regular basis and provides guidance throughout the summer.

 We offer articled clerks and summer students a competitive salary.
-Articled clerks receive a benefits package that includes payment of the Bar Admission Course fees, Canadian Bar Association fees, and salary continuation while attending the Bar Admission Course, as well as paid coverage on the firm’s medical plan.
+Articled clerks receive a benefits package, which includes a comprehensive health and dental plan, as well as life and disability insurance.
+Additional benefits include payment of the Bar Admission Course fees, Canadian Bar Association fees, salary continuation while attending the Bar Admission Course, payment for continuing legal education seminars, vacation pay or vacation, and a fitness allowance.